ZWPlayer Method Description

 Description: Set chapter information.

-| Parameter Name | Type | Optional | Description |
+| Parameter | Type | Optional | Description |

 |---|---|---|---|

-| chapters | string/array/object/null | Required | Chapter file url, chapter content text string, or chapter list object, or chapter local file object |
+| chapters | string/array/object/null | No | Chapter file url, chapter content text string, chapter list object, or chapter local file object |

 Return Value: None